mathewgomas-alfred/mathewgomas.io/reference_manual/dockers/storyboard_docker.rst

     * To rearrange order of comment fields use drag and drop in the :ref:`Comment menu <storyboard_comment_menu>`.

 Adding Comments
-    To add a comment to a comment field in a scene, double click on the comment's area to make it editable and then after adding comment click outside of the area to save it.
+    To add a comment to a comment field in a scene, double click on the comment's area to make it editable.
+When finished, click outside of the area to save it.

 Changing duration
     Use the spin-box's up and down button to change duration by one.
 Double click to make the field editable by typing.